New Flexible Pathways

 Valuation and Regulation, Canada

-• Reserving: The candidate will understand how to apply valuation principles for group and health insurance contracts.
+• Reserving: Apply valuation principles for group and health insurance contracts.

-• Financial Statements: The candidate will understand how to prepare and interpret insurance company financial statements in accordance with IFRS.
+• Financial Statements: Prepare and interpret insurance company financial statements in accordance with IFRS.

-• Regulation & Taxation: The candidate will understand how to evaluate the impact of regulation and taxation on insurance companies and plan sponsors in Canada.
+• Regulation & Taxation: Evaluate the impact of regulation and taxation on insurance companies and plan sponsors in Canada.

-• Government Programs: The candidate will understand how to describe and evaluate government programs providing health and disability benefits in Canada.
+• Government Programs: Describe and evaluate government programs providing health and disability benefits in Canada.

 2 additional courses